SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <p align="center"><strong>Fig 2-2  ZSOM-M01 board (Zero Error Systems, 2024b)</strong></p>

 The ZSOM-M01 remained on the final design due to its reliability in storing data of the mission.
-This trait is supported by its radiation hardened status, Triple Modular Redundancy configuration and the Error Detection and Correction functionality.
+This trait is supported by its radiation hardened status, Triple Modular Redundancy configuration and the Error Detection and Correction functionality (Zero Error Systems, 2024b).
 Since our main mission consists of a memory corruption experiment of Atmega32U4 microcontrollers, the ZSOM-M01 provides the robust foundation for collecting data for further analysis.

 The detailed explanation for choosing ZSOM-M01 can be found in appendix B1.

-The ZSOM-M01 can operature within the temperature range of -40°C to 105°C, allowing it to operate normally within the temperature range for the thermal cycling test.
+The ZSOM-M01 can operature within the temperature range of -40°C to 105°C, allowing it to operate normally within the temperature range for the thermal cycling test (Zero Error Systems, 2024b).

 <b>Design Implementation</b>